 Catherine (Katherine) Parr: Last but not least, Catherine Parr.
 Catherine married Henry in 1543, even though she was in love with Sir Thomas Seymour (Jane Seymour’s brother).
 After Henry died in 1547, she went on to marry Thomas.
 She died a year later following the birth of her daughter.
 She was 36 when she died.

 Well, Mr. H. That is the briefest summary I could give on the six wives of Henry VIII.
 Before, during, and after his reign as King, is equivalent to the juiciest of soap operas.
 Definitely worth reading more on in my opinion.

 Your Biggest Fan,

 P.S.
-Instead of the her head on the chopping block, Anne Boleyn was executed by French swordsman.
-Classy way to go!
-FYI, Catharine Howard got the axe.
+Instead of her head on the chopping block, Anne Boleyn was executed by a French swordsman.
+A classy way to go!
+FYI, Catharine Howard got the ax.
 Chop Chop!!!